techtinkerclub/techtinkerclub.github.io/_curriculum/2025-26/autumn/week-11.md

 - **Constrain** — keeping a value inside a chosen minimum and maximum range.
 - **Input device** — something that gives the micro:bit information.
 - **Output** — something the micro:bit does (sound, light, messages).
+- **Transducer** — a device that converts one type of energy into another (e.g., electrical energy into sound waves, or sound waves back into electrical signals).

 ---